 Laundry: Washing machines and dryers are provided in each residence hall for students' convenience.
 The cost is \$1.50 per cycle.
 Students can pay by quarters, credit or debit card, and/or bank-issued gift cards.
 Laundry rooms are open 24/7 and can be used by students at any time.
-Students are encouraged to use the app WaveRider to load money to use the washers and dryers, see what units are open, and receive notifications when the laundry cycle is finished.
+Students are encouraged to use the app Clean Cash.
+The app allows you to load money to use the washers and dryers, see what units are open, and receive notifications when the laundry cycle is finished.
+Once the app is downloaded, register and find your location using the registration code: WCL0922 to load money into your account with your credit or debit card.
+Start the machine by scanning the QR code on the machine or entering the machine number.